ivan-npwc/PV_PL/README.md

 Seal Monitoring System - LRG Processing Pipeline Documentation

 System Overview
-The LRG (Larga Seal) processing pipeline is a specialized system designed to analyze drone imagery and 3D scans of seal populations in a marine environment.
+The LRG (Phoca largha and Phoca vitulina) processing pipeline is a specialized system designed to analyze drone imagery and 3D scans of seal populations in a marine environment.
 The system combines computer vision, deep learning, and 3D modeling techniques to detect, segment, and measure individual seals for ecological research and population monitoring.
 The primary objectives of the pipeline include automated seal detection in aerial imagery, 3D reconstruction of seal bodies from point cloud data, volume estimation, and geospatial mapping of seal distributions.

 Core Components